kugurst/git-lunch-and-learn/git-recitation-notes.md

 $ git log --graph --decorate --pretty=oneline --abbrev-commit --all
 ```

-- I'll give you a less triv1al merge conflict at the end, time permitting
+- I'll give you a less trivial merge conflict at the end, time permitting

 ## Remote Repositories ##